mdiez/pyCZDS/README.md

 com_zonefile_headers['parsed']['last-modified'].date() == datetime.now(timezone.utc).date()
 ```
 ### 5. Download the zonefile
-The following command will download the zone file for the .com zone in the current directory to the file "com.zone".
+The following command will download the zone file for the .com zone in the current directory to the file "com.txt.gz".
 ```
 c.get_zonefile(com_zonefile_url)
 ```